-The decision context for disruption/interference with other marine users, has been assessed as 'Type A', given the impacts/risks are well understood and uncertainty is minimal, with little or no stakeholder interest.
+The decision context for disruption/interference with other marine users, has been assessed as 'Type A' for most receptors, given the impacts/risks are well understood and uncertainty is minimal, with little or no stakeholder interest.
+However, given the level of interest and nature of issues raised by fisheries stakeholders during consultation, the decision context is 'Type B' for commercial fisheries.